What is alopecia? Causes, symptoms and treatment

 Can COVID-19 cause hair loss?

-Unfortunately, we don’t have enough information about COVID-19 yet to know for certain whether it can cause hair loss, though there is some anecdotal evidence.
-COVID-19 could also potentially trigger Telogen Effluvium, where natural hair loss is accelerated by severe illness, stress or significant life changes/events.
+Studies have shown that a side effect of COVID-19 and the stress caused by the pandemic is hair loss.
+COVID-19 can potentially trigger Telogen Effluvium, where natural hair loss is accelerated by severe illness, stress or significant life changes/events.
 Hair loss from Telogen Effluvium is usually temporary, and the hair generally grows back.

 You can learn more about the link between COVID-19 and alopecia here.